trilinos/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 ```
 $ ssh <remote-machine>
-$ ssh Trilinos/
+$ cd Trilinos/
 $ git remote add <local-machine> <local-machine>:$TRILNIOS_DIR
 ```

+NOTES:
+* You many need to use the full URL for the machine when setting up the remote depending on your network connection between `<remote-machine>` and `<local-machine>`.
+For example `git remote add crf450 crf450.srn.sandia.gov:Trilinos.base/Trilinos`.
-NOTE: One can test that password less remote repo access works by running `git fetch <local-machine>`.
+* You can test that passwordless remote repo access works by running `git fetch <local-machine>`.

 <a name="local_dev_remote_pull_test_push"/>
 ### Local development then remote pull, test, and push